muditchaudhary/SERP-Net/README.md

 Link to the whole code + presentation video + presentation + report .zip: https://drive.google.com/drive/folders/1ZY8IguYaUMsaQsc-VFTUmPVl2B49OBCv?usp=sharing

+## Project Structure:
-## The final file structure should be:
+Extract the data folder after downloading from the link above.
+The final folder structure should be the following:
 ```
 |
 |-- data/